-Global inventory of current policy contexts, instruments and operational means for the support of mixed farming and agroforestry systems systems.163 In the Grand East region there are the funds for the Trame Verte et Bleue, which is a network of terrestrial and aquatic ecological continuities identified by regional schemes of ecological coherence.
+At the regional level, there are policies with regional funding such as the Plans Ambition Filière Avicole to plant trees for free range poultry in the Auvergne-Rhône Alpes Region.
+In the Hauts de France, Picardie and Nouvelle Aquitaine Regions there is direct support for the installation of AF systems.
+In the Grand East region there are the funds for the Trame Verte et Bleue, which is a network of terrestrial and aquatic ecological continuities identified by regional schemes of ecological coherence.
 Groups of farmers can apply to receive funds to preserve or restore the functioning of the local ecological network-primarily planting hedges and fruit trees.
-They take into account biological corridors to increase biodiversity, especially in certain sensitive areas.164
+They take into account biological corridors to increase biodiversity, especially in certain sensitive areas.

-There are also both regional and national policies for AF and MF research such as the FAM/ADEME 165 and PEPIT (Poles for Agricultural Experimentation Partnerships for Innovation and Transfer to Auvergne-Rhône-Alpes farmers) schemes.
-166
+There are also both regional and national policies for AF and MF research such as the FAM/ADEME and PEPIT (Poles for Agricultural Experimentation Partnerships for Innovation and Transfer to Auvergne-Rhône-Alpes farmers) schemes.